 Every cell in the body has receptors for thyroid hormone.
 Thyroid hormones regulate and impact all body systems.
 When the thyroid malfunctions, it takes the entire body down with it.

 If you have thyroid problems, you’re not alone.
-An estimated 20 million Americans have some form of thyroid disease, and it’s likely that 60 percent of those with a thyroid condition are unaware of it.
+An estimated 20 million Americans have some form of thyroid disorder, and it’s likely that 60 percent of those with a thyroid condition are unaware of it.
 (9) Hypothyroidism, a form of thyroid disease associated with decreased function of the thyroid gland, causes a variety of symptoms:

 - Fatigue despite sleeping eight to 10 hours a night; needing naps during the day